 Understanding the specifications of gold futures contracts is fundamental for effective trading and risk management.

-Gold futures contracts are standardized by exchanges and typically represent 100 troy ounces of gold.
+Exchanges standardize gold futures contracts and typically represent 100 troy ounces of gold.
 Traders must be aware of several significant aspects:

-2. Margin: Trading on margin requires an initial deposit and maintenance margin.
+- Margin: Margin trading requires an initial deposit and maintenance margin.
 These amounts vary depending on the broker and prevailing market conditions.

-These specifications ensure transparency and price discovery under the oversight of the Commodity Futures Trading Commission (CFTC).
+These specifications ensure transparency and price discovery under the Commodity Futures Trading Commission (CFTC) oversight.

 Summing Up